Skip to main content

 6. Employ a surveyor to test materials and provide this report to your broker

 Don’t leave yourself vulnerable.
-Reach out to your Marsh Commercial adviser to see how we can help, or feel free to contact me personally at Craig.W.Johnson@marshcommercial.co.uk
+Reach out to your Marsh Commercial adviser to see how we can help.
+Or feel free to contact me personally at Craig.W.Johnson@marshcommercial.co.uk

 Real-world insight that we don't share anywhere else